kodecocodes/i9t/testing/testing.markdown

 The starter project groups source code files into groups.
 Before jumping into the code, let's briefly go over the classes in each group:

-- Model: The project relies on two main model objects, Exercise.swift and Workout.swift.
+- **Model:** The project relies on two main model objects, **Exercise.swift** and **Workout.swift**.
 An exercise model object holds its name, the name of its image file, instructions to perform the exercise and its duration.
 The duration of an exercise is determined at exercise creation and it's readonly after that.
 An exercise also keep track of whether it is a build-in exercise or if it was created by the user.
 This will be important later on.

 Similarly, a workout model object also holds its name and whether it is a built-in workout or if it was created by the user.
 It also holds an array of its exercises as well as the total duration of the workout - a sum of the duration of each exercise plus an optional rest interval between exercises.

 If a user creates an exercise or a workout, it's saved to disk do the user doesn't lose data between app launches.
 Both Exercise and Workout conform to NSCoding to persist user data on disk.
 DataModel helps store and retrieve information from disk.
 It also helps answer queries such as "give me all exercises" or "give me all workouts"

-- WorkoutTests: The sample app already includes some tests in its testing target.
-Exercises.swift and WorkoutsTests.swift contain unit tests for their respective model objects.
-DataModelTests.swift is supposed to test DataModel...but if you take a closer look you'll see that the file doesn't include any unit tests.
+- **WorkoutTests:** The sample app already includes some tests in its testing target. **Exercises.swift** and **WorkoutsTests.swift** contain unit tests for their respective model objects. **DataModelTests.swift** is supposed to test `DataModel`...but if you take a closer look you'll see that the file doesn't include any unit tests.

-- View Controllers: WorkoutViewController.swift, WorkoutDetailViewController.swift and AddWorkoutViewController.swift all do what their name suggests.
-WorkoutViewController shows you a list of all workouts, both built-in and user-created.
+- View Controllers: **WorkoutViewController.swift**, **WorkoutDetailViewController.swift** and **AddWorkoutViewController.swift** all do what their name suggests. `WorkoutViewController` shows you a list of all workouts, both built-in and user-created.
 When you tap on a specific workout, WorkoutDetailViewController displays the workouts information as well as lets you perform the exercise.
 AddWorkoutViewController lets you add a new workout to the list of workouts.

-Similarly, ExerciseViewController displays a list of all exercises in the app.
-From here you can add a new exercise or tap into an existing exercise, taking you to ExerciseDetailViewController.
+Similarly, `ExerciseViewController` displays a list of all exercises in the app.
+From here you can add a new exercise or tap into an existing exercise, taking you to `ExerciseDetailViewController`.

 > **Note**: Even though the view controller source files are much longer than the model object source files, notice how they don't have any tests.
 This is a problem!
 That's a lot of UI code that has no test coverage.
 You'll learn how to measure and test this code in this chapter.